 Here are a few tricks to get the baby used to the taste of rice cereal.

-1. Mix fruits and vegetables: You can add a tablespoon of pureed vegetables or fruits to the rice cereal.
-Adding your baby’s favorite vegetable, fruit puree, or other baby foods to your baby’s rice porridge or cereal can make them like it even more.
+- Mix fruits and vegetables: You can add a tablespoon of pureed vegetables or fruits to the rice cereal.
+Introducing vegetables for babies early on, like mixing their favorite vegetable puree into rice porridge or cereal, can make mealtime more enjoyable and help them develop a taste for healthy foods.

 As your baby grows older, you can also increase the number of tablespoons of rice cereal you serve them.